On the Kirchhoff equation with prescribed mass and general nonlinearities

 Then there exists some $m<c_1$ and $M>c_2$ such that \eqref{1.1}-\eqref{eq:20210816-constraint} have no positive normalized solution provided $c\in (0,m)\cup (M,+\infty)$.
 And if $(c_1,c_2)\neq \emptyset$, then \eqref{1.1}-\eqref{eq:20210816-constraint} possesses at one positive normalized solution $(\lambda, u_\lambda)\in (0, + \infty) \times H_{rad}^{1}(\R^N)$ provided $c\in (c_1,c_2)$. \end{itemize} \et

-\br\lab{remark:20211203-r1} We can establish similar existence, non-existence and multiplicity result for $N\geq 4$.
+For the high dimension case, we can also establish similar results about existence, non-existence and multiplicity.
 However, different from the case of $N\leq 3$, it is surprising that the results do not rely on $\beta$ for the case of $N\geq 4$.
-Precisely, we obtain the following results. \er
+Precisely, we obtain the following results.